dirkmueller/presentation-nashville-logclassify/presentation.md

 Note:
 - CI jobs are great targets for k-NN regression because the job outputs are often deterministic and previous runs can be automatically used as baselines
+- At the end of run, the user is presented with a list of job result, and the goal is to help him understand why a job failed.

 ### Zuul Architecture